 4 cups of frozen peas and carrots is one 16 oz package.

 You don't really need to warm up the broth and milk.
 Microwave it

 if you like.

 I didn't have any dried parsley and didn't seem to miss it.

 The chopped celery is important, the onion goes without saying.

-I cooked and mixed everything in a medium sized nonstick frying
+I suggest you sweat the celery and onions in a nonstick frying

 A 7x11 inch non-stick pan works best for me - actually it's a bit